manuelbarzi/neoland-bootcamp-202204/staff/jordi-schaefer/final-project/doc/README.md

     - record diferents positions and altitude
     - show live data (distance, time, elevation, points in map)
     - save sport, dificult, text and photos
-    - hide button to record points automaticaly
+    - hidden button to record points automatically
 - Resume activities made within the last 6 hours
     - upload new o diferent information if its needed
 - List activities from all users